Rhsameera/ESPWifiMonitor/README.md

 Future Work
 -----------
-Add an Photo Resister to detect Background Light level and dicide backlight blinking based on that.
+Add an Photo Resister to analog pin and detect Background Light level to decide backlight blinking based on that input because backlight brightness cannot be controlled